nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Performance requirements
 1. Should be able to hold records of up to 1000 employees.
 2. The system should be able to execute all commands within a second.
+3. The system should start up and be ready within a second.

 #### Usability requirements
 1. A user with above average typing speed (above 40 WPM) for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
 2. The application should be easy to use by users with little experience of using a command line application.
 3. The application should be accessible and readily available to new users.
 4. The application should offer 2 different themes (light and dark theme to accommodate the user's preference)
-5. The application should not create unnecessary files after certain command(batchexport)
+5. The application should not create unnecessary files after certain command (eg. batchexport)

 --------------------------------------------------------------------------------------------------------------------